Regime: Demand-side

-Measuring regime
+Measuring regimes

-There are two primary methods for measuring regimes: continuous measures of democracy (e.g., Freedom House (FH), Polity, and the Varieties of Democracy (V-Dem)) and binary measures of democracy (e.g., Regimes of the World).
+There are two primary methods for measuring regimes: continuous measures of democracy, such as Freedom House (FH), Polity, and the Varieties of Democracy (V-Dem), and binary measures of democracy, for example Regimes of the World.
 Continuous measures classify regimes along a scale of democratic and autocratic characteristics, allowing for nuanced differentiation.
 Historically, these measures primarily focused on distinguishing democracies from autocracies, but have since evolved to include various gradations of governance.
 In contrast, binary measures classify regimes in simpler terms, categorizing them strictly as either democratic or non-democratic.